GeorgyPorgy/Dahua-People-Counting/README.md

 # Dahua SDK
-SDK for Dahua IP Cameras to extract Plate Numbers and listening of events like Video Motion, Camera Tampering which are support by camera.
+A module for Dahua IP Cameras to retrieve the People counting statistics through the RPC2 interface.

 ## Info